 - Supply chain and sourcing transparency

-Integration with Emerging Platforms
+Integration with new platforms

-Directory services will expand beyond traditional interfaces:
+Directory services will reach beyond traditional interfaces:

 - Voice assistant integration